ijzer/cwbot-ndy/documentation/readme.txt

 will inevitably crash when an item gets stolen in PVP.
 If you want a PVP bot, you'll have to write your own.

+THE LAST IMPORTANT THING: You need to delete all of the kmails in that account's inbox.
+Otherwise the bot will think that they are newly-sent and, depending on your configuration, try to send everything back.

 Place account information in
 login.ini, which has the following format (ignore lines in <> angle braces):